 The walls of the vagina produce a natural lubricant (Mucosa) to help keep hydrated, but this process can be impacted by a number of things.
 Changing levels of the hormone estrogen will alter the amount and texture of this Mucosa, and it’s for this reason that women will notice changes in the amount of discharge they have throughout their ovarian cycle.
 Lower estrogen levels can also explain why postmenopausal women often struggle with vaginal dryness, sometimes leading to a condition called vaginal atrophy.

-Certain medications such as chemotherapy drugs or antidepressants can have an impact on how wet or dry the vagina is, but often it is lack of arousal that can result in inadequate lubrication for vaginal penetration.
+Certain medications such as chemotherapy drugs or antidepressants can have an impact on how wet or dry the vagina is, but often it is a lack of arousal that can result in inadequate lubrication for vaginal penetration.

 Relaxation and mindfulness techniques can play a big part in reducing pain due to lack of lubrication, helping to reduce anxiety and tension.
 Try increasing the amount of foreplay you engage in to aid arousal and increase lubrication before penetration.
 You may also find that a sexual lubricant can help.